btimby/uwsgi-chunked/README.rst

 ``Transfer-Encoding: chunked`` and reads the request data using the low-level uwsgi api.
 It then places the request data into a ``BytesIO`` instance in ``environ['wsgi.input']`` where it is expected.
 It also sets the ``Content-Length`` header as WSGI requires.
-The entire request is read into memory in order to calculate the ``Content-Length`` header.
+When not using stream mode, the entire request is read into memory in order to calculate the ``Content-Length`` header.